14rushiljain/class-27/README.md

-# class-27
+# angryBirdsStage2.5
-made a constrained object between log and bird  and also a chain class.
+Angry Birds stage 2.5 with Class Inheritance and Images